Skip to content

 Optional Add-Ins

-While the healthy oatmeal cookies taste great as-is, we sometimes include other ingredients to give them an extra boost of flavor.
+While these healthy oatmeal chocolate chip cookies taste great as-is, we sometimes include other ingredients to give them an extra boost of flavor.
 Our personal favorites are chocolate chips or chopped pecans.
 Yum!

 • Chocolate chips